 Information for Attorneys

-This information is provided as a service of the Alexandria Office of Sheriff to assist attorneys in gaining access to Alexandria Sheriff's Office facilities and in coordinating services to clients held within these facilities.
+This information is provided as a service of the Alexandria Sheriff's Office to assist attorneys in gaining access to Alexandria Sheriff's Office facilities, coordinating services to clients held within these facilities and obtaining records held by this Office.
 The Office welcomes any suggestions or comments regarding its policies governing attorney access and coordination of inmates services.
-All comments should be directed to Sheriff Dana Lawhorne, Office of Sheriff, 2003 Mill Road, Alexandria Virginia 22314, 703.746.4114.
+All comments should be directed to Sheriff Dana Lawhorne, Alexandria Sheriff's Office, 2003 Mill Road, Alexandria, Virginia 22314, 703.746.4114.

 Detention Center Client Visits